Comparing Canopy Growth (CGC) & The Competition

-Canopy Growth (NYSE: CGC) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
-We will compare Canopy Growth to similar businesses based on the strength of its earnings, analyst recommendations, institutional ownership, valuation, risk, dividends and profitability.
+Canopy Growth (NYSE: CGC) is one of 36 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
+We will compare Canopy Growth to similar businesses based on the strength of its valuation, profitability, institutional ownership, risk, earnings, analyst recommendations and dividends.

-This table compares Canopy Growth and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Net Margins